 The sampling order specified in table 3 must be applied.
 The RapidSCAN CS-45 does not name the files so it is extremely important that the sampling order is followed!
 If for some reason the order is changed, remember to make a clear note in your notebook.
-Also, always measure all plots in the order A-D (see Figure 5a).
-At each visit, note under Remarks the presence of snow (snow in subplot) and if the vegetation is moist.
+Also, always measure all plots in the

 Table 3.
-Walking order of phenology plots including Empetrum plots for measuring NDVI.
+Walking order og f phenology , plots including Empetrum plots for measuring NDVI.